mbucchia/Quad-Views-Foveated/README.md

 In layperson's terms:

-This software lets you use Eye-Tracked Foveated Rendering (sometimes referred to as Dynamic Foveated Rendering) with your Meta Quest Pro headset in Digital Combat Simulation (DCS) World when using OpenXR.
+This software lets you use Eye-Tracked Foveated Rendering (sometimes referred to as Dynamic Foveated Rendering) with your Meta Quest Pro headset in games using the [quad views rendering](https://github.com/mbucchia/Meta-Foveated/wiki/What-is-Quad-Views-rendering%3F) technique like Digital Combat Simulation (DCS) and Pavlov VR.

 If you are using a Varjo headset, do not use this software, but instead use [Varjo-Foveated](https://github.com/mbucchia/Varjo-Foveated/wiki).